eduojeda/almondbread-ai/README.md

 # Almondbread

+This is a separate repo where I'm using Claude to improve Almondbread in ways I couldn't be bothered to do by hand

 Almondbread is a GPU-accelerated Mandelbrot set renderer written in C++.
 It allows you to look around and zoom into the fractal in realtime:

 ![](res/mandelzoom_demo.webp)